 Whisk together the citrusy vinaigrette.

 Mix everything together and let it sit for a few hours or overnight in the refrigerator.
-Can be served at room temperature or chilled.
+Serve at room temperature or chilled.

 From the kitchen of a Food Lover’s Delight….